Radon10043/Empirical-Study-LLM-MR/system-under-test/HeapSort/chats/prompt.md

 }

 /**
- * Metamorphic Relation 3: Multiplying -1 to each element in the input array, then if we multiply -1 to each element of the output array, it should be the same
+ * @brief Metamorphic Relation 3: Multiplying -1 to each element in the input array, then if we multiply -1 to each element of the output array, it should be
- * as the source output array, but in reverse order.
+ * the same as the source output array, but in reverse order.
+ *
  */
 TEST_P(HeapSortParamTest, MR3) {
     /* Get source input */